 Transcripts can be ordered online at www.valleycollege.edu.
 Click on Apply and Register; under Records, click on "Request for Transcripts."
-Transcripts may also be requested by completing a Transcripts may also be requested by completing a Transcripts Request form and submitting it to the Admissions & Records Office, AD/SS Building, Room 100.
+Transcripts may also be requested by completing a Transcript Request form and submitting it to the Admissions & Records Office, AD/SS Building, Room 100.
 Transcripts may not be processed as a result of: